Best places to live in America

 - Median household income: $132,929

 Oakland Hills Country Club in Bloomfield hosts some of the biggest golf tournaments in the world, but the local skating club may be even more prestigious, having groomed several Olympians.
 Currently, the town has a AAA bond rating, showing a healthy tax base.
-Singer Aretha Franklin and actor-comedian Robin Williams fondly recalled living in Bloomfield.
+Singer Aretha Franklin and actor-comedian Robin Williams have both fondly recalled living in Bloomfield.

 You may also like: Best places to retire in the Midwest